First Conte government: Background and formation

 On 28 May, President Mattarella summoned Carlo Cottarelli (a former director of the International Monetary Fund) and gave him the task to form a new government.
-On the same day, the PD announced that it would abstain from voting the confidence to Cottarelli while the M5S, the League, FI and the Brothers of Italy (FdI) announced that they would have voted against.
-Cottarelli was expected to submit his list of ministers for approval to President Mattarella on 29 May.
-However, he held only informal consultations with the President on 29 and 30 May, awaiting the possible formation of a "political government".
-Meanwhile, Di Maio and Salvini announced their willingness to restart negotiations to form a "political" government and Giorgia Meloni (FdI leader) gave them her support.
+On the same day, the PD announced that it would abstain from voting the confidence to Cottarelli while the M5S, Lega, FI, and FdI announced that they would have voted against.
+Cottarelli was expected to submit his list of ministers for approval to President Mattarella on 29 May; however, he held only informal consultations with the Italian President on 29 and 30 May, awaiting the possible formation of a "political government".
+Meanwhile, Di Maio and Salvini announced their willingness to restart negotiations to form a "political government" and Giorgia Meloni (FdI leader) gave them her support.

-On 31 May, the M5S and the League announced their new agreement on a Conte-led government with Giovanni Tria as Minister of Economy and Finance and Savona as Minister of European Affairs.
+On 31 May, the M5S and Lega announced their new agreement on a Conte-led government with Giovanni Tria as Minister of Economy and Finance and Savona as Minister of European Affairs.
 Subsequently, President Mattarella summoned for the second time Conte, who announced the list of ministers.
 On 1 June, Prime Minister Conte and his ministers took their oaths of office and were sworn in.
-On 5 June the Italian Senate approved the new government in a vote of confidence.
-On 6 June the government was confirmed following the vote of confidence in the Chamber of Deputies.
+On 5 June, the Senate of the Republic approved the new government in a vote of confidence.
+On 6 June, the government was confirmed following the vote of confidence in the Chamber of Deputies.
 On 12 June, the cabinet appointed 6 deputy ministers and 39 undersecretaries.
-Of all these appointments, 25 were M5S members, 17 League members, two non-party independents and one member of the Associative Movement Italians Abroad (MAIE).
-The M5S received four deputy ministers while the League received two.
+Of all these appointments, 25 were members of the M5S, 17 were Lega members, two were non-party independents, and one was a member of the MAIE.
+The M5S received four deputy ministers while Lega received two.

 Investiture votes

-On 5 June 2018, the Conte I Cabinet was granted the confidence of the Senate by receiving 171 votes in favor and 117 votes against (25 senators abstained; 7 senators did not vote, among which 6 were absent).
-Senators for life Elena Cattaneo, Mario Monti and Liliana Segre abstained while senators for life Carlo Rubbia, Renzo Piano and Giorgio Napolitano did not vote.
-On 6 June 2018, the so-called Government of Change received the confidence of the Chamber of Deputies by receiving 350 votes in favor and 236 votes against (35 deputies abstained; 8 deputies did not vote, among which 5 were absent).
+On 5 June 2018, the first Conte government was granted the confidence of the Senate of the Republic by receiving 171 votes in favour and 117 votes against (25 senators abstained; 7 senators did not vote, among which 6 were absent).
+Senators for life, such as Elena Cattaneo, Mario Monti, and Liliana Segre, abstained while Carlo Rubbia, Renzo Piano, and Giorgio Napolitano did not vote.
+On 6 June 2018, the Government of Change received the confidence of the Chamber of Deputies by receiving 350 votes in favor and 236 votes against (35 deputies abstained; 8 deputies did not vote, among which 5 were absent).